 The visit included a visual inspection of the areas where the establishment proposes to undertake the licensable activity.
-This included the areas where relevant material will be received into the establishment, the area where volunteers will be consented and samples donated, and areas where samples will be stored.
+This included the areas where relevant material will be received and be distributed from, and areas where samples will be stored.

 Meetings with establishment staff